Leech: Evolution

 The most ancient annelid group consists of the free-living polychaetes that evolved in the Cambrian period, being plentiful in the Burgess Shale about 500million years ago.
 Oligochaetes evolved from polychaetes and the leeches branched off from the oligochaetes.
-Leech fossils are known from the middle Permian period around 266million years ago, there is also unpublished study about possible leech from Virgilian (Late Carboniferous) of New Mexico.
-Although fossil with external ring markings found from Silurian strata in Wisconsin is sometimes identified as leech, but assignment of fossil is still putative and contentious, and the animal was also alternatively interpreted as a member of Cycloneuralia.
-De Carle et al. (2025) identified a stem-leech specimen in the Silurian (Telychian) strata of the Brandon Bridge Formation in Wisconsin, designated as the holotype of the new taxon Macromyzon siluricus.
-De Carle et al. (2025) interpret the discovery of M. siluricus living in marine environment as suggesting that, rather than being descended from freshwater early clitellates, the earliest leeches were most likely ancestrally marine and subsequently transitioned to freshwater.
+Leech fossils are known from the middle Permian period around 266million years ago, there is an unpublished study about a possible leech from the Virgilian (Late Carboniferous) New Mexico.
+In the 1980s, a fossil with external ring markings was found in Silurian strata in Wisconsin, and was originally identified as a leech, but assignment of the fossil is still putative and contentious, and the animal was also alternatively interpreted as a member of Cycloneuralia.
+Later on, De Carle et al. (2025) identified a stem-leech fossil from the same Silurian (Telychian) strata of the Brandon Bridge Formation in Wisconsin as the cycloneuralian specimen and designated it as the holotype of the new taxon Macromyzon siluricus.
+De Carle et al. (2025) interpreted the discovery of M. siluricus living in marine environment as suggesting that, rather than being descended from early freshwater clitellates, the earliest leeches were most likely ancestrally marine and subsequently transitioned to freshwater environments.
 As no crown vertebrates are known from the Waukesha Lagerstätte where M. siluricus was found, aside from agnathans like Panderodus, it likely fed on invertebrates as a predator or as a parasite.